Deepseek-APIs/deepseek-mpi/README.md

 - Response files are enabled by default (saved under `responses/` per rank/chunk).
 Disable with `--no-response-files` if you only want log output.
 - `--tasks` ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
 - Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks, while wrapper `--auto-scale-mode threads` multiplies the MPI rank count on the fly when a prompt crosses your size threshold.
-- Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (OpenAI `sk-`, Anthropic `sk-ant-`, GLM `gk-`, etc.) steer the client toward the right REST API.
+- Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (OpenAI `sk-`, Anthropic `sk-ant-`, GLM `gk-`/`glm-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.
 - Inside the ncurses TUI, use `:set key=value`, `:show-config`, or `:config-help` to tweak runtime settings (endpoints, chunk sizes, providers, etc.) before launching the MPI job.
+- With `--tui` enabled, MPI logs now stream live inside the ncurses window instead of bouncing back to raw stdout, so you can watch rank activity without the screen flicker.
 - Use the `deepseek_wrapper` helper when you want something closer to the OpenAI Codex UX; it logs MPI output in-line and reuses the same configuration flags under the hood.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
 - When you need a guided UX, run `./src/deepseek_wrapper --np 4 --binary ./src/deepseek_mpi`.
 Every time you hit Enter the wrapper gathers the ongoing conversation, writes a payload file, and invokes `mpirun` with the requested rank count.
 Type `:quit` or press `Esc` to exit.